ericdestefano/Virtual-Projects/Windows_NT/Windows_NT_4.0_Workstation_i386/README.md

    - The default is 2GB, which is suitable for general use.
 However, I’m selecting 1GB since I don’t plan to fill the disk.
    - **Installation size**: A fresh Windows NT 4.0 installation requires approximately 150MB of disk space.
 6. Click **Finish** to create the VM.
+7. **Adjust Video Memory Settings**:
+   After clicking **Finish**, navigate to the **VM Settings** and adjust **Video Memory**:

+   - Set **Video Memory** to no higher than `64MB`.
+     - **Why?**
+       If video memory exceeds 64MB, the system will encounter a blue screen error when a third-party display driver is added later.
+This limitation stems from how NT 4.0 handles video memory addressing in combination with modern virtualized hardware.
+Allocating 64MB ensures compatibility and provides sufficient performance for 2D graphical tasks.

 ---